-As the effects of Superstorm Sandy are still being felt all over the East Coast, I can’t help but reflect on the importance of Communications especially during times of disaster.
+As the effects of natural disasters are felt all over the world, I can’t help but reflect on the importance of Communications especially during times of disaster.
 Business Continuity requires visibility, availability, reliability and redundancy to ensure the entire organization is kept well informed during emergencies.
 Are remote locations healthy and available or are services potentially degrading to prevent remote employees from being productive?
 When the business must reprioritize functions between different geographic territories, are the communications networks successful in handling the increased workload for service quality and throughput?

 In many organizations, the burden of responsibility to ensure such continuity relies on network operations to fulfill such functions either manually, through tools or a hybrid approach.
 Operational visibility must go beyond standard network measures and must include metrics for environmental monitoring and service quality.
 The fluidity of emergency conditions means businesses must dynamically adjust functions across geographic regions.

 Real-Time visibility into all aspects of the network is a necessity when performing such dynamic business changes.